enochcheung-work/enochcheung-work.github.io/thesis.md

   </div>

   <p class="lead">
-    This thesis synthesises empirical evidence on why digital health interventions succeed or fail across different social and health system contexts, with a focus on adoption, implementation, and equity-related constraints relevant to platform strategy.
+    This thesis synthesises empirical evidence on why digital health interventions succeed or fail across different social and health system contexts, with a focus on adoption, implementation, and equity-related constraints.
+The findings provide evidence to inform future digital health platform strategy.
   </p>

   <div class="badges">